 - This post contains affiliate links.
 Read more here.

-The Golden Retriever is consistently ranked among the top three dog breeds in the United States, according to AKC registration statistics.
+The golden retriever is consistently ranked among the top three dog breeds in the United States, according to AKC registration statistics.
 These dogs are known for their soft golden coats, gentle temperaments, and goofy personalities.
+But do they need special food?
+What is the best food for golden retrievers?

-In this article, we’ll talk about the unique dietary requirements of Golden Retrievers to help you pick the best food for your dog.
-You’ll also see our top picks for 2019.
+In this article, we’ll talk about the unique dietary requirements of golden retrievers to help you pick the best food for your dog.
+You’ll also see our top picks for 2020.

 According to the Merck Veterinary Manual, adult dogs require a minimum of 18% protein in their diet, and puppies need at least 22%.
 Protein provides the building blocks for strong muscles in puppies and, in adults, supports lean muscle maintenance.
 For most dogs, higher protein content is a good thing.

-Small dog breeds have fast metabolisms and need a higher concentration of calories in their diet.
-For large breeds like the Golden Retriever, however, excess calories can lead to unhealthy weight gain, which increases the risk for other issues like bone and joint problems.
-For this reason, Golden Retrievers need a protein-rich diet with low-to-moderate fat and calorie content.
+Small dog breeds have faster metabolisms and need a higher concentration of calories in their diet.
+For large breeds like the golden retriever, however, excess calories can lead to unhealthy weight gain, which increases the risk for other issues like bone and joint problems.
+For this reason, golden retrievers need a protein-rich diet with low-to-moderate fat and calorie content.

 What about growing puppies?